6 Best Amsterdam Tours

 Image of the Red Light District

 As in any self-respecting major city there are some imponderables that we must visit in terms of monuments, museums and areas and that we more or less already know before starting our trip.
-But if you want to delve deeper into the real Amsterdam, that side of the city that locals love and visitors come to discover, I recommend looking for a different tour.
+But if you want to delve deeper into the real Amsterdam, that side of the city that locals love and visitors come to discover, I recommend you to look for a different tour.

-They will also explain the bicycle culture as a way of life, the phenomenon of houseboats and illegal residences produced by the housing crisis after World War II, as well as the countercultural movements that gave rise to its unique urban landscape with exclusive coffee shops.
+They will also explain the culture of the bicycle as a way of life, the phenomenon of houseboats and illegal residences produced by the housing crisis after the Second World War, as well as the countercultural movements that gave rise to its incomparable urban landscape with exclusive coffee shops.
 Optionally, you can visit the exhibition of the brilliant Bansky at the Moco, its Museum of Modern Contemporary Art.

 You can also take one of the two-wheeled tours available, such as this historical bike tour of Amsterdam, where you will learn the history of the most important monuments while getting to know the cultural life of the city.